XPRNetwork/proton-web-sdk/README.md

 ​
  - restoreSession – type Boolean – not required – if contains ```true``` value, prevents modal from popping up and makes SDK look for saved session value in the Storage.
 If not specified, automatically contains ```false``` value.
 ​
-> Our SDK is capable to identify whether the developer uses TestNet or MainNet.
+> Our SDK is capable to identify whether the developer uses Mainnet or Testnet.
 You can simply use the endpoint you need and SDK will handle all options for you automatically.
 ​
 ##### Example
 If you add [https://api-dev.protonchain.com/v1/chain/info](https://api-dev.protonchain.com/v1/chain/info) as an endpoint, SDK will switch the scheme variable to the test mode, and all requests will be handled via TestNet.